6 Good Reasons To Eat More Dark Chocolate

 Dark chocolate is the purest form of cacao beans, with little or no addition of additives.
 Dark chocolate is what contains the highest nutritional value and gives you the true boost of chocolate and caffeine.

 Milk chocolate, as the name suggests is an addition of milk and sugar in the mix of dark chocolate.
 The milk could be in the form of condensed, liquid or powdered milk.
 This is a highly processed version offering next to no benefits.

 While both milk and dark chocolate are prepared from the cacao bean, white chocolate contains no cacao solids at all.
 Instead, white chocolate is prepared from cocoa butter, which is essentially an edible vegetable fat with the aroma of cocoa.
 Cocoa butter itself does not have a very nice flavor, so the addition of milk, vanilla and sugar is what actually enhances the flavor.

 While dark chocolate may endow you with a significant amount of nutritional benefits, it always comes down to the quality of the product.
 To enjoy the true health benefits of dark chocolate, it is important to ensure that it is minimally processed and is in its purest form.

 Look for a dark chocolate that contains more than 70% cocoa content.
 Although the ingredients and portion vary from one brand to the other, keep an estimate of one and a half ounce of chocolate to contain around 200 calories.

 Along with its great taste, chocolate in its purest form also has some amazing health benefits.
-The trick is to the find the right chocolate.
+The trick is to find the right chocolate.
 A pure form of dark chocolate would contain 70% cacao bean solids.
-If you are looking for a dark chocolate that can offer you the above mentioned benefits, get your hands on a product that contains the highest portion of dark chocolate with little addition of additives and chemical ingredients.
+If you are looking for a dark chocolate that can offer you the above-mentioned benefits, get your hands on a product that contains the highest portion of dark chocolate with little addition of additives and chemical ingredients.